Buying Tips

 4

-Physical inspection before final payment
+Physical inspection before final payment — with the sheet in hand

 5

-Compliance / roadworthy test if required in your country
+Compliance / roadworthy test where required

 Auction sheet only — acceptable when:

-Local inspection only — not recommended because:
+Local inspection only — never recommended because:

 The bottom line: A local inspection without an auction sheet is like checking today's weather without knowing the 5-day forecast.
-Useful for right now, but blind to history.
+Useful for right now, but completely blind to history.
 For Japanese imports specifically, history is where the biggest risks hide.

 Verify Your Auction Sheet — Step One of Any Japanese Import